 Our weekly sessions are held every Wednesday evening from 6:30 – 8:30 PM.
 The sessions are typically a lecture format, and led by a practitioner or expert on the topic of the week.
 We reserve time at the end of each session for fellow Q&A, and facilitate an optional post-lecture happy hour to further the conversation and foster connections.

 How much time should I expect to spend on the program?

-In addition to the weekly sessions, Fellows should expect to spend an additional 2-3 hours a week to stay current with lecture material, connect with other participants and growth leaders at online and offline events.
+In addition to the weekly sessions, Fellows should expect to spend an additional 2-3 hours a week to stay current with lecture material and connect with other CELI Fellows + Alumni.
 For the writing and presentation requirements, Fellows spend somewhere between 10-20 hours (project development, editing, + practice sessions) to produce the final deliverable.

 While the Fellowship is designed to fit with your current work and personal schedule, we also believe that you get out what you put in.
 The value you and your organization get from the program is directly correlated with the amount of recurring time and participation you're able to dedicate to the experience.

 What is the interview process like?

 If I don’t work in the clean energy sector, should I still apply?

 If I don’t live in the Washington, DC or San Francisco metro areas, should I still apply?
 Can I participate remotely?

 Sadly, we are only able to offer the fellowship to applicants who reside in the areas where we host cohorts at this time.
 We intentionally build groups who will develop relationships within the communities we serve and our hope is to expand to additional cities in the future.
 We highly encourage you to subscribe to our newsletter for future events like our recent emPOWER Conference and hope we can find ways to connect soon!